kenny-evitt/wffls.github.io/docs/resources/os.symlink.md

 * state: The state of the resource.
 Required.
 Default: present.
 * name: The name of the link.
 Required.
 * target: The target of the link.
+Optional.
+* overwrite: Overwrite the link if it already exists.
+Optional.
+Defaults to false.

 ### Example